ashryaagr/Fairness.jl/docs/src/algorithms.md

 ## Composability

-Fairness provides you the ability to easily use multiple fairness algorithms on top of each other.
+Fairness.jl provides you the ability to easily use multiple fairness algorithms on top of each other.
 A fairness algorithm can be added over another fairness algorithm by simply wrapping the previous wrapped model with the new wrapper.
-Fairness handles everything else for you!
+Fairness.jl handles everything else for you!
 The use of wrappers provides you the ability to add as many algorithms as you want!!

 ```@repl